 In the above analysis we could have pretended that we had studied 12 individuals in one of two states; with two studies, each with six subjects scanned in a single condition.
-This has exactly the same degrees of freedom and gives exactly the same SPM $\{Z\}$ as above and (if we ignore the confounding covariate) can be seen as an unpaired t-test at each voxel.
-If one had scanned 6 subjects under both tasks there would be one study, six subjects and 2 conditions.
-The degrees of freedom in this example would be less because one would also be estimating subject-specific (block) effects and the design matrix would include a subject or block partition $\mathbf{H}1$ (c.f. a paired t-test).
-In general the degrees of freedom of the t statistic is equal to the number of scans minus the number of estimated parameters (including a constant term, that may be explicitly included in $\mathbf{H}1$ or made implicit in the analysis by mean correction of the data and covariates).
+This has exactly the same degrees of freedom and gives exactly the same $SPM{Z}$ as above and (if we ignore the confounding covariate) can be seen as an unpaired t test at each voxel.
+If one had scanned six subjects under both tasks there would be one study, six subjects and two conditions.
+The degrees of freedom in this example would be less because one would also be estimating subject-specific (block) effects and the design matrix would include a subject or block partition H_1 (cf. a paired t test).
+In general the degrees of freedom of the t statistic are equal to the number of scans minus the number of estimated parameters (including a constant term, that may be explicitly included in H_1 or made implicit in the analysis by mean correction of the data and covariates).

-In the analysis of groups of subjects with scans obtained under the same condition this design (using one covariate of interest) can be useful in indentifying regionally specific associations between physiology and some behavioural or symptom score in a parametric fashion (e.g. Friston et al 1992a).
+In the analysis of groups of subjects with scans obtained under the same condition this design (using one covariate of interest) can be useful in identifying regionally specific associations between physiology and some behavioral or symptom score in a parametric fashion [e.g., Friston et al., 1992a].